hiulit/RetroPie-Godot-Engine-Emulator/README.md

 Thanks to [@efornara](https://github.com/efornara) (for creating [FRT - A Godot "platform" targeting single board computers](https://github.com/efornara/frt)) you can now **play\*** games made with [Godot](https://godotengine.org/) on your Raspberry Pi (and other single board computers) using [RetroPie](https://retropie.org.uk/).

+**\*Games that (would) work on a Raspberry Pi must have been created with Godot version >= 3.1.x using GLES2 (or maybe Godot 2.x.x) and that don't use any "fancy VFX" like particles and other CPU/GPU demanding stuff.**

 If you are running RetroPie on an `x86` PC, the Godot "emulator" uses the **Linux/X11-32bits** export template instead of **FRT**, so most games should work fine.

 There are plenty of games made with Godot, most of them hosted on https://itch.io/.